Supplier General Terms and Conditions

 27. Force Majeure.

 Notwithstanding the provisions set forth above, in the event Seller or Buyer is unable, in whole or in part, by Force Majeure (as defined below), to carry out its obligations under this Agreement, that Party's obligations, as they are affected by such Force Majeure, will be reduced or suspended during the period of such Force Majeure but for no longer period, and the Party claiming the Force Majeure will use its best efforts to remedy such Force Majeure with due diligence.
 The Party claiming the Force Majeure will give the other Party written notice of the Force Majeure as soon as possible after it occurs and immediate written notice following the conclusion of the Force Majeure.
 "Force Majeure" means acts of God, acts or failure to act of governmental authorities, wars, riots, fires, floods, epidemics, explosions, national emergency, and any other causes, whether of the kind herein enumerated or otherwise, not within the control of the Party claiming suspension.
 Increased cost of performance, lower profits, loss of profit opportunity, lack of or inability to obtain raw materials, fuel or supplier (unless caused solely by priorities, restriction or allocation imposed by governmental authority), change in market conditions, any market, financial or economic circumstance, mechanical or equipment failures, delays in shipping or customs clearance, labor performance, labor efficiency, labor availability, labor strike (within a Party’s negotiating control), labor disturbance or dispute (within a Party’s negotiating control), labor shortage, or loss of economic benefit will specifically not be deemed to be Force Majeure and will not be acceptable reasons for failing to perform the obligations set forth in this Agreement.
 During the period of Force Majeure, the Party claiming Force Majeure will have its obligations to the other Party reduced or suspended, as the case may be, to the extent and for the period of the Force Majeure.
-If Seller claims Force Majeure hereunder, (a) Buyer will have the right to obtain Products and/or Services from alternate sources and to decide whether such alternative supply arrangements will reduce the forecasted amount due from Seller in an amount equal to or less than that obtained by Buyer from such alternate sources and (b) such Force Majeure continues for 45 or more consecutive days, Buyer may terminate this Agreement upon 15 days' written notice to Seller.
+If Seller claims Force Majeure hereunder, (a) Buyer will have the right to obtain Products from alternate sources and to decide whether such alternative supply arrangements will reduce the forecasted amount due from Seller in an amount equal to or less than that obtained by Buyer from such alternate sources and (b) such Force Majeure continues for 45 or more consecutive days, Buyer may terminate this Agreement upon 15 days' written notice to Seller.

 28. Compliance with Laws.